RahulDevaraj/W22G12_Insights/README.md

 Line 3: tag.id=google_apis > tag.id=google_apis_playstore Save the file.

 5. Run the emulator of the device for which the settings were made.
-This should work as I have enabled it right now :)